wwang721/Tongji-Beamer-Template/README.md

 Feel free to make additional customizations to suit your needs.

-Credit: This template is based on [Trinkle23897's beamer template of Tsinghua University](https://github.com/Trinkle23897/THU-Beamer-Theme).
+Credit: This template is based on [Trinkle23897's Tsinghua University Beamer template](https://github.com/Trinkle23897/THU-Beamer-Theme).